Fjotland Municipality

-History
+General information

 The parish of Fjotland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law), but the municipality was short-lived.
-In 1841, Fjotland (population: 980) was merged into the neighboring municipality of Kvinesdal.
-This union, however, only lasted until 1858 when Fjotland was separated to form its own municipality again.
-At that time, Fjotland had a population of 1,044.
+In 1841, Fjotland Municipality (population: 980) was merged into the neighboring Kvinesdal Municipality.
+After 17 years as part of Kvinesdal Municipality, on 1 January 1858, the Fjotland area (population: 1,044) was separated to form its own municipality once again.

-On 1 January 1874, an unpopulated area of Fjotland was transferred to neighboring Sirdal municipality.
-On 1 January 1903, a small area of Sirdal (population: 63) was transferred to Fjotland.
-During the 1960s, many Norwegian municipalities were consolidated due to the work of the Schei Committee.
-On 1 January 1963, Fjotland (population: 1,244) was dissolved and it was merged with Kvinesdal (again) and Feda municipality to form a new, larger municipality of Kvinesdal.
+On 1 January 1874, an unpopulated area of Fjotland Municipality was transferred to the neighboring Sirdal Municipality.
+On 1 January 1903, a small area of Sirdal Municipality (population: 63) was transferred to Fjotland Municipality.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1963, Fjotland Municipality was dissolved and the following areas were merged to form a much larger Kvinesdal Municipality: